vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 Recall that two ways of injecting data in to an Authenticode signature can be done in the signatures themselves, because not all parts of the signature are actually signed.
 This includes the certificate table as well as the unauthenticated attributes section of the signature.
-Sealings no longer allows those sections to be changed once the seal has been made.
+Sealing prevents those sections to be changed once the seal has been made.

 It starts with an "intent to seal" attribute.
 Intent to seal is done when